 1824 – Mexico

 1833 – British Empire (led by Mary Prince, an escaped slave from Bermuda)

 An important footnote here is that the Mexican abolitionist movement greatly angered white immigrants to Mexico.
 These settlers to the “wild” Texas territory demanded they be allowed to keep slaves.

 This came to a head at the Alamo in 1836 when violent secession formed a new nation for slavery.
 That is right, every time you hear someone say “Remember the Alamo” think of white supremacists expressing pride at preserving slavery while globally it was condemned.

 This fits a pattern more widespread, that between 1831 and 1861 many US slaveholders thought a “reign of terror” was their best method of preserving white power.

 In case you are wondering, encryption was very present in America during the next 30 years, and needed key management that could withstand physical torture by those who did not want slavery to end.

 Had the US not declared independence from the King of England, slavery arguably would have ended in the US by 1834 if not earlier.

-Alas, this was not to be the case under a pro-slavery President Jackson who had been elected in 1829.
-By 1835, around the time of Texas seceding to preserve slavery, Jackson was harshly criminalizing speech in order to prevent even the discussion of abolition (his federal Postmaster General Kendall was ordered to intercept and inspect mail).
+Alas, this was not to be the case under a pro-slavery President Jackson who had been elected in 1828.
+By 1835, around the time of Texas seceding to preserve slavery, Jackson was harshly criminalizing speech in order to prevent even the discussion of abolition (his federal Postmaster General Kendall called it his patriotic duty to illegally intercept, inspect and destroy US mail).

 As you can imagine, encryption becomes very useful for those working towards freedom under a white supremacist President inspecting all mail.